axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/configuration-syntax-notes/_index.md

     Starting with {{% param "product.abbrev" %}} version 3.5, you can use suffixes for kilo-, mega-, and gigabytes.
 Use the Kb, Mb, or Gb suffixes for the base-10 version, and Kib, Mib, or Gib for the base-2 version.
 That is, 2MB means 2000000, while 2MiB means 2097152.
 For example, to set the `log-msg-size()` option to 2000000 bytes, use `log-msg-size(2Mb)`.

-  - You can use commas (`,`) to separate options or other parameters for readability, `syslog-ng` completely ignores them.
+  - You can use commas (`,`) to separate options or other parameters for readability, AxoSyslog completely ignores them.
 The following declarations are equivalent:

     ```c
         source s_demo_stream {